rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### Phrase filter

-Is you need to search for log messages with the specific phrase inside them, then just wrap the phrase into quotes according to [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#string-literals).
+If you need to search for log messages with the specific phrase inside them, then just wrap the phrase into quotes according to [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#string-literals).
 The phrase can contain any chars, including whitespace, punctuation, parens, etc. They are taken into account during the search.
 For example, the following query matches [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) with `ssh: login fail` phrase inside them: